noahdx/quickbite-backend/README.md

 ## Design Decisions

-A few conventions are used throughout the project:
+A few conventions are used throughout the project.

 ### Database naming